God of War (franchise): Collections and remasters

 God of War Collection was first released in North America on November 17, 2009, for the PlayStation 3—the franchise's first appearance on the platform.
 It is a remastered port of the original God of War and God of War II.
 The games were ported by Bluepoint Games and feature high-definition 1080p anti-aliased graphics at 60 frames per second and trophies.
 Sanzaru Games later ported the collection to the PlayStation Vita and it was released in May 2014—the franchise's only appearance on this platform.

 God of War: Origins Collection was first released in North America on September 13, 2011, for the PlayStation 3.
 It is a remastered port of the two PlayStation Portable installments in the series—Chains of Olympus and Ghost of Sparta.
 The porting was done by the individual games's original developer, Ready at Dawn, with God of War Origins featuring 1080p high-definition video, anti-aliased graphics at 60 frames per second, DualShock 3 rumble features, trophies, and it is the only God of War release to feature Stereoscopic 3D.

 God of War Saga was released in North America on August 28, 2012.
 It is a collection of five of the God of War games for the PlayStation 3, released as part of Sony's PlayStation Collections line.
 The collection includes the original God of War, God of War II, God of War III, Chains of Olympus, and Ghost of Sparta.
 It features two Blu-ray Discs—God of War I and II on the first and III on the second—and a voucher to download Chains of Olympus and Ghost of Sparta.
 The games retain the same features as their first PS3 releases.

 God of War III Remastered was first released in North America on July 14, 2015, for the PlayStation 4—the franchise's first appearance on the platform.
 It is a remastered version of God of War III, and features full 1080p support targeted at 60 frames per second, a photo mode, and all downloadable content of the original.
 The game's announcement and release was in celebration of the franchise's 10th anniversary.
 It was ported by Wholesale Algorithms.

+God of War Trilogy Remake is an upcoming collection consisting of remakes of the original God of War, God of War II, and God of War III.
+It was announced as part of the franchise's 20th-anniversary year during Sony's State of Play presentation in February 2026.
+At the time of the announcement, the project was in early development.